With 'options to renew' and 'three by three leases', it sometimes seems like commercial landlords have to speak a whole

 Getting a commercial lease agreement right from the beginning is crucial for both lessees and lessors because rent returns have the potential to make or break the success of a commercial investment portfolio and lease terms run for as long as 20 years in some instances.

-So what exactly is involved when it comes to reviewing a commercial tenancy and how can landlords ensure they protect themselves and their asset whilst keeping their tenant happy?
+So what exactly is involved when it comes to reviewing a commercial tenancy and how can landlords ensure they protect themselves and their assets whilst keeping their tenants happy?

 The regional director of asset services for CB Richard Ellis, Sam Cuccurullo, says commercial lease re-negotiations have a longer lead time than in the residential world.

 "If a lease agreement is about to expire and we want an ongoing involvement with the tenant, we'll start negotiations within a six to twelve-month period prior to the lease expiry," he reveals.

 "The first step with a renewal is to look at where the market's heading over the next two to five years.
 If the market is poor the landlord might negotiate a lease that includes incentivesfor the tenant and provides for market rent reviews during the new lease period, which is generally three to five years."

 Some commercial leases have what's known as an 'option to renew', an inbuilt allowance for the tenancy to continue at the expiration of the initial lease agreement.
 More on these a little later.